 Assessment: Semester mark is calculated from the average of two assessments.
+Examination consists of one three-hour paper.

 Syllabus: Features of a ship's structure, ship stresses, hydrostatics, statical stability, GZ curves, transverse stability to list calculations, longitudinal stability

 SHIP STABILITY AND CONSTRUCTION 2